MicrosoftDocs/azure-docs-powershell/latest_release_of_ResourceManager/AzureRM.EventGrid/Set-AzureRmEventGridTopic.md

 ```

 ## DESCRIPTION
-Set the properties of an Event Grid topic.
+Sets the properties of an Event Grid topic.
 This can be used to replace the tags of an Event Grid topic.

 ## EXAMPLES